Rocket Lab Photon: Photon versions

 Due to the high amount of customization Photon can undergo, Rocket Lab decided to rebrand Photon and split it into different spacecraft: Explorer, Lightning, Pioneer, and Photon.

 Explorer

 Explorer is a high delta-V spacecraft designed for deep space missions.
 The first Explorer flew in 2022 and delivered CAPSTONE to a trajectory towards the Moon.
-Currently, two Explorers are being built for the EscaPADE mission.
+Currently, two Explorers have been launched as part of the EscaPADE mission and have been sent to Earth L2 orbit prior to going to Mars when the transfer window opens late 2026.
 Explorer can be launched on any rocket, depending on the mission profile.

 Lightning

 Lightning is designed for LEO constellations and is intended to operate for 12+ years in LEO.
-It boasts a 3 kW power delivery system and is suited for high-duty-cycle telecommunications and remote sensing.
+It has a 3 kW power delivery system and is suited for high-duty-cycle telecommunications and remote sensing.
 Lightning currently has no flight heritage, with the first launch planned for 2025.
 Both the satellites (buses) for Globalstar and the Space Development Agency are based on the Lightning architecture.

 Pioneer

 Pioneer is a highly specialized satellite bus designed to support payloads up to 120 kg for special missions, including re-entry and dynamic space operations.
 Pioneer first took flight in 2023, supporting a mission for Varda Space Industries where the capsule atop the bus grew crystals of the drug ritonavir.
 After growing the crystals and experiencing some regulatory hold-ups, the spacecraft returned to Earth and landed in Utah.